Understanding the Role of Photoperiod in Plant Growth

 • Stress tolerance and resistance

-While white LEDs have fixed light recipe and light intensity of each color is not changeable, variable spectrum LEDs allow growers to adjust the intensity of each color spectrum.
-Take one of our variable spectrum lighting solutions - a four channels adjustable spectrum LED grow light as an example.
+While white LEDs have a fixed light recipe and the light intensity of each color is not changeable, variable spectrum LEDs allow growers to adjust the intensity of each color spectrum.
+Take one of our variable spectrum lighting solutions - a four-channel adjustable spectrum LED grow light as an example.
 This variable spectrum LED grow light has 4 spectrum channels: white light, deep red, UVA, and far red.
-Growers can adjust the grow light to emit white light, deep red light, UVA, or far red light alone.
+Growers can adjust the grow light to emit white light, deep red light, UVA, or far-red light alone.
 They can also control the grow light to emit all colors together.

 four channel spectrum adjustable LED grow light